JosefJ/GMevents/events/blockchains/README.md

 #####################
 # The name of the event you're creating.
 # Ideally this is the same as the title.
-name: Blockchains, LLC Global Launch Event
+name: 'Blockchains, LLC Global Launch Event'

 # There _needs_ to be one hyphen before each paragraph.
 # Linebreaks are ignored, but they _must_ start with two spaces.